 Design and features

-The SK10Y comes with a wireless, 15-liter, front-firing subwoofer, to handle deep bass.
+The SK10Y comes with a wireless, 200W, front-firing subwoofer, more than capable of handling deep bass.
 This just needs to be parked nearby.

-Usability seems excellent.
-With Chromecast built in, the SK10Y can be integrated into a Google-based multi-room audio system, and controlled by voice via Google Assistant.
-Bluetooth streaming is standard, and connections include 4K HDMI passthrough and an optical audio input.
+In terms of usability, the SK10Y excels.
+We love that it has Chromecast functionality built in, and that it can be integrated into a Google-based multi-room audio system, which you can then control by voice via Google Assistant.
+Bluetooth streaming is standard, and connections include 4K HDMI passthrough (2x inputs and 1x output) and an optical audio input.

-The SKY10Y isn’t just about movies.
+The SK10Y isn’t just about movies.
 It’s High-Res Audio-ready, and 24-bit 192kHz-capable.
 It supports the usual selection of lossless codecs, but not MQA.

 Aluminum tweeters are able to reach up to a High-Res Audio badge-certifying 40Hz.
 LG also says these cones provide a higher sound pressure level over silk dome tweeters.
 The SK10Y had no problem pressure-loading our listening room.

-Volume is prodigious.
-With total power output is rated at 550W, you’ll probably not want to run it on full whack.
+The unit's volume is prodigious.
+With a total power output rating of 550W, you’ll probably not want to run it on full whack.